 |battery:||8x50mAh, 6x120mAh, 8x120mAh|

 |rx:||Skyhooks and Rigging Hybrid with ESC|

-Construction is traditional stick and Japanese tissue, doped with 50:50 non tautening nitrate.
-The aluminium cowling is a discontinued Micafilm color.
-The wheels are a pair of prototype 2 3/4 inch wheels protected by a sprung axle.
+Construction is traditional stick and Japanese tissue, doped with 50:50 non-tautening nitrate.
+The aluminum cowling is Micafilm, now discontinued by Coverite.
+Fortunately, Micafilm is still available from its manufacturer, Solarfilm, where it is known as Fibafilm.
+The wheels are a pair of prototype 2 3/4 inch wheels which I made, protected by a sprung axle.

 The pilots are enlargements of the profile pilots shown on the original peanut plan.
 If I remember the article correctly, they were the work of Don's son.
 The drawings were laminated to light 1/8 inch sheet balsa cut to shape.

 This model was also featured as a construction article in the January 2000 issue of RCMicroFlight.
 Folded full sized plans are available for purchase.
-Click the email link below if you are interested in building your own Bellanca soon.
+Click the email link below if you are interested in building your own Bellanca.

 Thanks to all who provided inspiration and assistance for this delightful project.